SavinaRoja/SavinaRoja.github.io/_posts/2016-02-06-haskell-revisits-the-central-dogma.md

 so I will formalize a codon data type and write the function to fit.

 {% highlight haskell %}
-data Codon = Codon Nucleotide Nucleotide Nucleotide deriving (Show)
+data Codon = Codon !Nucleotide !Nucleotide !Nucleotide deriving (Show)
 {% endhighlight %}

 Now I have a new data type called `Codon` whose values can be created using the type constructor `Codon` (same name in this case, but it's good to remember the distinction between types and their constructors) which takes three and only three `Nucleotide` values and holds them as an ordered triplet.
+I have prepended each field with `!` to make them strict, essentially establishing a policy that a `Codon` cannot be partially defined.

 This provides the basis of the new definition of `geneticCode`: